-That hasn’t been definitively decided.
+That hasn’t been explicitly decided.
 But many clues point to where things are heading.

 Relief payments were intended to ease COVID’s economic impact and support the economy in the process.
 The third round of relief payments started back in March, courtesy of the American Rescue Plan (ARP).
 Over the following months, about 169 million people received up to $1,400 each.
 That accounted for nearly all of the $422 billion set aside.
 The ARP checks closely followed the $600 payments from January, which came nine months after the $1,200 payments from the pandemic’s early days.
 They seem to have worked, but have also helped many who didn’t actually need the money.